kgicheha/stock-analysis/README.md

 **Disclaimer**:
     Please do your own research and consult with a financial advisor before making any investment.
-    This is only a personal project and should only be used for
+    This is only a personal project that I'm using the learn about webscraping